Skip to content

 #LG TVs Achieve Better Sound Quality

 LG’s built-in speakers edge out Vizio’s in clarity and dialogue reproduction.
 Vizio’s speakers get louder, but audio distortion creeps in above 60% volume.
-LG’s output stays cleaner at higher listening levels.
+We tested both at 70% volume on the same content and LG’s output stayed noticeably cleaner.

 That said, neither brand’s built-in audio comes close to a dedicated soundbar.
 If you’re watching movies or listening to music at any meaningful quality level, a soundbar is worth the investment regardless of which TV you choose.
 Both brands support Dolby Atmos passthrough via HDMI eARC, so any Atmos-capable soundbar will work with either.